wwmoraes/site/content/posts/kiss-principle-is-not-that-simple/index.md

 >
 > -- Clarence "Kelly" Johnson, about the Blackbirds design

 They had to invent everything from scratch.
-Isn't that... _non-KISS_?
+Isn't that… _non-KISS_?
 Over-engineering even?
-I'm sure they could solve it with some extra glue and regular connecting plugs instead... 🌚
+I'm sure they could solve it with some extra glue and regular connecting plugs instead… 🌚

 Doing less can harm the comprehension of the final design, let alone deliver the expected results.
 The Blackbirds are nothing short of an engineering wonder, yet